Learn German Easily

-I will therefore not only help you with knowing how to say ‚thank you‘ in German, but I will also teach you how to respond to that and make the other person smile.
+I will therefore not only help you with knowing how to say ‘thank you’ in German, but I will also teach you how to respond and say ‘you are welcome’ in German in a way that makes the other person smile.

 Danke is the most basic form to say ‘thanks’ in German